matthewchang-projects/AWS-BGP-SITE-TO-SITE-VPN/README.md

 ## STAGE TWO

-In Stage two we will be will be creating two VPN attachments for the Transit Gateway.
-This has the effect of creating two VPN connections, 1 for each of the customer gateways.
-Each connection has 2 Tunnels: one between AWS Endpoint A => Customer Gateway and one between AWS Endpoint B => Customer Gateway.
+In Stage 2, we will create two VPN attachments for the Transit Gateway, resulting in two VPN connections—one for each Customer Gateway.
+Each VPN connection includes two IPsec tunnels: One from AWS Endpoint A to the Customer Gateway, One from AWS Endpoint B to the Customer Gateway.

   - To start move into the VPC console and scroll down and click on [Transit Gateway Attachments](https://us-east-1.console.aws.amazon.com/vpcconsole/home?region=us-east-1#TransitGatewayAttachments:)
     - Click Create Transit Gateway Attachment